 Climate Change and Coastal Zones: An Annex to the USAID Climate-Resilient Development Framework

 This report identifies the stressors affecting countries’ coastal zones and gives an overview of adaptation actions that can help practitioners integrate climate considerations into coastal development work.
+It is a sector-specific complement to USAID's Climate-resilient Development Framework, a “development-first” approach to climate change adaptation.

 For those managing, planning for, or funding projects in the coastal zone, understanding the implications of climate variability and climate change is important for long-term success.
-This report is a sector-specific elaboration of Climate-Resilient Development: A Framework for Understanding and Addressing Climate Change.

 Coastal areas throughout the world are home to important resources, industries and significant population centers.
 They provide wild fish and foods; recreational, cultural, and religious experiences; and storm protection from natural buffers such as wetlands, mangrove forests, and barrier islands.